writetome51/open-array/README.md

     // returns all indexes of items that pass test.

 firstIndexOf(value): number
-    // Does not work if value is object.
+    // returns index of first instance of value in array.
+If not found, returns -1.

 lastIndexOf(value): number
-    // Does not work if value is object.
+    // returns index of last instance of value in array.
+If not found, returns -1.

 indexesOf(value): number[]
-    // Does not work if value is object.
+    // returns all indexes of value in array.
+If not found, returns empty array.

 append(values: any[]): this
+    // attaches values to end of array.

 prepend(values: any[]): this
+    // attaches values to beginning of array.

 forEach(iterationFunction): this
+    // Behaves same as Array.forEach()
-    // iterationFunction = function(currentItem, currentIndex?, entireArray?){...}
+    // iterationFunction = function(currentValue, currentIndex?, entireArray?){...}

 protected  _createGetterAndOrSetterForEach(
 		propertyNames: string[],